Unlock a world of possibilities! Login now and discover the exclusive benefits awaiting you.

 Beginning with Qlik Sense Enterprise on Windows 2024, Qlik has extended CSRF protection to WebSockets.
 For reference, see the Release Notes.

-In the case of mashups, extensions,and or other cross-site domain setups, the following two steps are necessary:
+In the case of mashups, extensions, and or other cross-site domain setups, the following two steps are necessary:

 Content

-The three additional response headers are:
+The additional response headers are:

 Access-Control-Allow-Credentials: true